Sudoite/ctf-writeups/README.md

 # ctf-writeups

 This is a repository of writeups for various CTF challenges.
 I am intentionally leaving in discussion about where I made mistakes or went down blind alleys, as such occasions can be great learning experiences, both for the person solving the challenge and potentially for the person reading the writeup.
 I hope they are informative and entertaining!
-To read a write-up, just click through to the `.md` file with the same name as the challenge.

 Here are some of my favorites: